RossAscends/STMP/README.md

 ## Use

-### Adding Characters
+### Managing Characters

 - Place any SillyTavern compatible character card into the `/characters/` folder and refresh the page.
-- Character can be selected at the top left of the AI Chat panel.
+- Character can be selected at the top of the AI Chat panel.
 - If new characters are added while the server is running, the Host must refresh their browser page to see them.

-### Changing Characters

 - the AI character can be changed at any time without resetting the chat.

 ### Adding Presets

-- If you want to add more presets for Instruct formats or hyperparameter Samplers, drop the JSON file into the appropciate folder
+- If you want to add more presets for Instruct formats or hyperparameter Samplers, put the JSON file into the appropciate folder:
 - Samplers go in `/public/api-presets/`
 - Instruct formats go in`/public/instructFormats/`
 - It's highly reccomended to review the structure of the default STMP preset files.